Originally Published August 15, 2017

 - Jenny Rosales has run 11.90 in the qualifying period (but is unavailable for the SEA Games)

-The 11.83 is under the SEA Games Silver medal mark of 11.85 in 2013, but however as there are two athletes ahead of her she can’t run the individual as two per event hence has definitely aren’t a relay spot.
+The 11.83 is under the SEA Games Silver medal mark of 11.85 in 2013, but as there are two athletes ahead of her, she can’t run the individual as two per event hence has definitely aren’t a relay spot.

-Regarding further data our SEA Rivals which I was studying thoroughly can be provided to you.
+Our SEA Rivals, which I was studying thoroughly, can be provided to you regarding further data.

 Jessica Lyn Barnard